Dealing with Peer Pressure: Helping Your Child Navigate Friendships

 Understanding Peer Pressure

-Peer pressure happens when children feel they must to act a certain way because of their friends or peers.
+Peer pressure happens when children feel they must act a certain way because of their friends or peers.

 It can be direct, such as being urged to try something, or indirect, like feeling the need to fit in with a group.
 It's important to recognize that peer pressure isn't always negative.